Racism in Quebec: Colonialism

 Records of slavery exist in various areas that later became part of Canada, dating back to the th century.
-The majority of Canadian slaves were indigenous, and owned by English Loyalists.
+The majority of Canadian slaves were Indigenous, and owned by English Loyalists.
 Subsequently, English Loyalists brought slaves from the United States.
 Marie-Joseph Angélique was one of the most known slaves of New France (today's Quebec).
 While pregnant, she set her mistress's house on fire either for revenge or to distract from her escape.
 She fled with the father of her child, who was also a black slave owned by another master.
 The fire she started ended up burning part of Montreal and a large part of Hôtel-Dieu.
 She was later caught and sentenced to death.

-The Indian Act of 1876, which set up reservations for indigenous people in the territory of Quebec on the behalf of Mackenzie's English Liberal Party of Canada, has been debated in terms of its colonial implications.
+The Indian Act of 1876, which set up reservations for Indigenous people in the territory of Quebec on the behalf of Alexander Mackenzie's English Liberal Party of Canada, has been debated in terms of its colonial implications.
 This act has been interpreted by some as a way to perpetuate a colonial relationship with the First Nations in Canada.
 In Quebec, some politically partisan blogs argue that the Canadian state has not adequately recognized its right to self-determination.
 There have also been mentions that federal immigration policies may have discriminatory elements, though these claims are debated.

 For a significant number of racialized minorities in Quebec, there exists a real situation of socioeconomic marginalization and tension.
 For about two decades, community groups have routinely estimated the unemployment rate among visible minorities, doubling the official figures for the general population.
 Their estimates have proven to be surprisingly accurate.

-There is a 15% unemployment rate in certain youth categories; for equivalent categories of minority youth, the rate exceeds 30%.
+In November 2001, there is a 15% unemployment rate in certain youth categories; for equivalent categories of minority youth, the rate exceeds 30%.
 While other factors might influence this figure, the marginalization resulting from this situation is exacerbated by its visibility, creating a significant risk of deviations and giving rise to emerging neo-racist currents.
 The table below presents a series of significant events and policies related to interethnic relations, racism, and immigration in Quebec and Canada, from the year 1701 to 2009.
 The events covered include government actions, social crises, and political decisions that have influenced the country's multicultural dynamics.